ZeroStudMuffin/CEA2/README.md

 - Each OCR line's bounding box height is printed to logcat alongside the text.
 - OCR results are cleaned with `OcrParser` before barcode scanning.
 - The parser now outputs only a roll number and customer name, displayed on two lines in the Bin Locator screen.
+Any prefix before the first space in the roll number is removed so users see only the numeric portion.